stefanprodan/swarmprom/README.md

 ```

 Another use case for node ID is filtering the metrics provided by the Docker engine daemon.
-Docker engine doesn't have a label with the node ID attached on every metric but there is a `swarm_node_info`
+Docker engine doesn't have a label with the node ID attached on every metric, but there is a `swarm_node_info`
 metric that has this label.
 If you want to find out the number of failed health checks on a Swarm node
 you would write a query like this: